PowerCommands/KubernetesTutorials/wiki/Deploy-Your-First-App.md

-# Deploy a simple webb applikation
+# Deploy a simple web application
-This example will guide you trought the steps to deploy one webb applikation in one pod on a Docker Desktop K8:s kluster.
+This example will guide you trough the steps to deploy one webb application in one pod on a Docker Desktop K8:s kluster.
 As the Docker Desktop K8:s environment only consist of one kluster already prepared for you, the creation of a K8:s kluster is omitted.
 The code examples is using an [alias](../README.md) **k** for **kubectl**

-## Deployoment
+## Deployment
 ### Get the nodes of our K8:s kluster, just to know that your kubernetes kluster is up and running.

 ```